 Having said that, you want to make sure your employees grow in a direction that will bring your company results.
 This is where a talent development roadmap comes in handy to keep your team’s learning and development on the right track.

-Establishing the Right Direction
+You Have to Start By Establishing the Right Direction

 Here are some key questions you need to ask yourself before designing your talent development roadmap.
 These questions will help you establish the different learning needs of each department, role, or employee, and ensure your talent development initiative succeeds.